WanderlustKing11/fireship-deno/notes/README.md

     - Run it, and boom... you have just executed code on a separate thread.

 - Let's look at a more powerful example by spawning multiple *workers* at the same time, by simply looping through an array of numbers to apply to our `fibonacci()`.
 All of our workers are running at parallel, and are taking up a seperate CPU core.

+## Link Shortener Project

+- Now we start building our project which will be a link sharing app, similar to *Bit.ly*, but built entirely with Deno primitives.
+There are no 3rd party npm packages or dependencies, just plain TypeScript and the Deno standard library.
+That includes the database, because Deno has a built in *key-value* store.

+- However, I want to have a clean project structure, so you can go to my [Deno-Link repo](https://github.com/WanderlustKing11/deno-link) to continue following along.